mysterymath/lcc6502/README.md

 [Design implications](C_Standard_Design_Implications.md) are being collected from the C standard, one section at a time.

+### TODO

+* [ ] Define the mechanism for specifying the target architecture and output format.
+* [ ] Document the interfaces to allow adding new targets.

 ## For More Details

 ### [Implementation-Defined Behavior](Implementation_Defined_Behavior.md)